 In September 2015, NCCN engaged Sapere Research Group to test the basic assumptions underlying the proposal for the development of a network of counselling providers.
 This included assessing overall support for the proposal alongside an exploration of what is currently in place and any gaps that might exist, or how services and supports could be improved.

 Overall, the research indicated key stakeholders were largely supportive of the proposal.
 There was a general perception that a Network of trained Counsellors with knowledge and experience working with people coping with cancer would assist children and young people with a cancer diagnosis and their whānau to reduce the overall burden of the cancer experience.

 Click below for a copy of the research findings.

-NCCN are now developing detailed costings to assess the feasibility of carrying out a pilot project with a view to a sustainable national programme.
+NCCN is working with CCF and Massey University to develop detailed costings for the overall Counselling Framework project with a view to a sustainable national programme.